-The ultimate goal is for your garden to be productive, though it's helpful to choose something kids can harvest independently and appreciate eating.
+It’s helpful to choose something kids can harvest independently and appreciate eating.
+There are a number of veggies and herbs well suited for container gardening with kids.
 Snap peas are an excellent choice, as are herbs, both of which can be planted in the first few weeks of April.
-Herbs will single-handedly change the flavor of most recipes and most are of cut-and-come again variety, allowing for long term production.
+Herbs will single-handedly change the flavor of most recipes and most are of cut-and-come-again variety, allowing for long term production.

 Lettuces, too, are wonderful to grow at home.
 They take up little space, germinate and produce (and reproduce!) quickly, and offer fresh greens for salads, or for a nice leafy garnish.
 Seeing greens poking out of the soil will encourage watering and plant care – a great daily chore for little ones.

 Outside of immediate kitchen uses, you can satisfy the green thumb of seriously picky eaters by considering a plant’s use beyond the kitchen.
 Lavender makes a subtle herb rub for roast chicken and can also be used as herbal stuffing for a small, cozy pillow.
 Scented geranium leaves can be chopped and used in sweet recipes or steeped to make teas.